pollfish/docs/ios.md

 ## Optional section

-In this section we will list several options that can be used to control Pollfish surveys behaviour by listening and acting on different  notifications.
+In this section we will list several options that can be used to control Pollfish surveys behaviour like listening and acting on different  notifications.
 All the steps below are optional.
 <br/>
 <br/>